zalorg/reggeltbot/README.md

 - `r!count` to check how many times you wished morning for everyone on the server

-- `r!leaderboard` to get the first 10 people (THIS IS STILL IN DEVELOPMENT)
+- `r!leaderboard` to get the first 10 people

 - `r!cooldown` to get the current server cooldown (THIS IS STILL IN DEVELOPMENT)